 This form combines features from both a single-field interface and a natural language interface to create a fun and engaging user experience.
-It starts out asking for a zip code, but adds fill-in-the-blank sentences as you progress, which creates a multi-stage interactive element that keeps you on the page.
+It starts out asking for a zip code and adds fill-in-the-blank sentences as you progress.

 Finally, your forms need to be fast and easy to use.
-Form length plays a major role in functionality, with shorter forms converting better than longer forms (though this has less effect when using a multi-page form).
-One company increased conversions by 120% by reducing their form from 11 fields down to 4.
+Form length plays a major role in functionality.
+As a rule, shorter forms always convert better than longer forms).
+One company increased conversions by 120% by reducing its form from 11 fields down to 4.

-Other elements of functionality, like progress bars, sliders or interactive elements can also enhance the user experience, leading to more submissions.
-Wopata, for example, uses a unique feature in their quote request form by adding animated sliders to help users address urgent needs.
+Other elements of functionality, like progress bars, sliders, or interactive elements can also enhance the user experience, leading to more submissions.

 Tips for Improving Conversion Rates

-If you’re looking to build a high-converting form, you want to ensure that the elements of your form are well designed, clear and functional.
+If you’re looking to build a high-converting form, you want to ensure your form is well designed, clear, and functional.
 Here are a few components you can add to ensure that your forms are fully optimized.

 Personalize form flow with conditional logic.
-Not all questions on your form will apply to everyone, and while you can mark questions as optional, having additional (somewhat useless) fields on your form can add to the clutter.
+Not all questions on your form will apply to everyone.
+While you can mark questions as optional, having additional form fields on your form can add to the clutter.
 You can instead use conditional logic to ask and hide questions as necessary.

 Include a value proposition.
-While field labels are important on the form itself, having surrounding text that gives a clear value proposition – that says, here’s what’s in it for you – can also improve conversions.
-Users should know what they can expect to get on the other end of submission.
+Field labels are important in the form itself.
+But having surrounding text that gives a clear value proposition.
+You need to say “here’s what’s in it for you”. so users know what to expect to get on the other end of their form submissions.

 Clearly explain why you’re asking for sensitive information.
 People are increasingly concerned over privacy and information security.
 If you must ask for sensitive information, make sure you explain why it is needed using support text below the field.

 Don’t rely on it to communicate important messages.
-Color can definitely impact conversions, but it shouldn’t be relied on for communication.
-Studies show that 1 in 12 people have some degree of color blindness to red and green, so relying on those colors for CTAs or error messages.
+Color can definitely impact conversions.
+1 in 12 people have some degree of color blindness to red and green.
+So don’t rely on those colors for CTAs or error messages!
 Using icons or larger text along with bold colors can make your message clearer.

 Ensure that your form can be navigated using the tab key.
-While many people use the tab key to navigate through forms, this is particularly important for disabled users who may be relying on software that uses the tab function to move from one question to the next.
+Many people use the tab key to navigate through forms.
+But this is also important for disabled users who rely on software that uses the tab function to move through questions.

 If questions are unclear, provide explanatory text.
-If your form requires more complicated questions than just a name and an email address, be sure there is help available for users that don’t understand the question, either via popup or additional copy on the form.
+Does your form require more questions than just a name and an email address?
+Be sure there is help available for users that don’t understand the question.
+You can use either a popup or additional copy on the form.

-Make sure forms are mobile friendly.
-Forms should convert to mobile relatively easily, and if not, consider building a separate form that is optimized for mobile use, especially if your form requires payments.
+Make sure that forms are mobile-friendly.
+Forms should convert to mobile relatively easily.
+If not, consider building a separate form that is optimized for mobile use, especially if your form requires payments.

 Limit animations.
-While creative, animated forms can convert just as well as traditional forms, you don’t want to go overboard with blinking lights, flashing progress bars or otherwise annoying animations, as it can stop users from completing forms.
+Creative, animated forms can convert just as well as traditional forms.
+But you don’t want to go overboard with blinking lights or flashing progress bars.
+It can distract users from completing forms.

-You will typically have several types of forms on your site, from contact forms to lead generation forms or even a directory submission form depending on your site.
-While each one has a distinct purpose, all can (and should) be optimized for design, copy and functionality.
+You will typically have several types of forms on your site.
+From simple contact forms to lead generation forms or even a directory submission form depending on your site.
+While each one has a distinct purpose, all can (and should) be optimized for design, copy, and functionality.

 When it doubt, keep things simple and remove any unnecessary questions and design elements that may clutter your form.
 If you need to ask more questions and you’re worried about length, consider opting for a multi-page form with a progress bar.

-Be sure to use explanations on complicated questions and don’t forget to include field labels (or inline labels) so users know what answers to give.
+Be sure to use explanations for complex questions.
+Also, don’t forget to include field labels (or inline labels) so users know what answers to give.
 And above all, make sure your CTA is worded correctly and entices users to submit it.